 The 2011 Trifecta

-Also in 2011 we established a partnership with engineering firm CH2M Hill, one of the nation’s leading providers of governmental services, to focus on three areas of mutual interest: educating emerging local government leaders in new strategies for service delivery; developing leaders and collaborative capacity in local government organizations; and conducting research on excellence in public-private collaboration.
+Also in 2011 we established a partnership with engineering firm CH2M HILL, one of the nation’s leading providers of governmental services, to focus on three areas of mutual interest: educating emerging local government leaders in new strategies for service delivery; developing leaders and collaborative capacity in local government organizations; and conducting research on excellence in public-private collaboration.

-And finally, we are able to announce with great excitement that Rosemary O'Leary has joined our faculty as the third Edwin O. Stene Distinguished Professor of Public Administration.
+And finally, we were able to announce with great excitement that Rosemary O'Leary joined our faculty as the third Edwin O. Stene Distinguished Professor of Public Administration.
 In 2007, the College of Liberal Arts and Sciences honored O’Leary with its Alumni Distinguished Achievement Award.
 She holds bachelor’s, law and master’s in public administration degrees from KU, as well as a doctorate from the Maxwell School of Syracuse University.
 Dr. O'Leary is also the author or editor of 10 books and more than 100 articles and book chapters on public management.
 She has won 10 research awards and nine teaching awards.
 She is the only person to win three National Association of Schools of Public Affairs and Administration awards for Best Dissertation (1989), Excellence in Teaching (1996) and Distinguished Research (2004).
 She is an elected member of the National Academy of Public Administration, and she was a senior Fulbright scholar in Malaysia and in the Philippines.